 “You’ll always be our friend, Valerie,” Wallace answered for them.
 “It’s just…please do not get yourself into this mess for us again.
 We don’t want you to take those risks for us.
 And now it’s up to the police to decide your fate.”

-Valerie seemed relief that they were still accepting her.
+Valerie seemed relieved that they were still accepting her.
 She nodded at last.
 After that, the hostility seemed to fade and they moved on to catching up with Valerie’s adventures since the last time.
 Though they had to wrap it up an hour later because they didn’t want to appear too suspicious–if they were caught by the police.
 It wasn’t about interacting with the police, but more about not wanting to make it look like they were passing on information to Valerie.
 It might look even worse for her.

 After Jacky dropped Sonia off and said his goodbyes, Angela stopped by.
 She was supposed to go with Ehlo somewhere but she changed her mind the last minute, telling him she needed to make sure Sonia was all right.
 He understood and went home, knowing he had his latest project to occupy his time.

 “Hey,” Angela said casually after Sonia opened the door for her.

 Sonia offered Angela a weak smile before stepping aside to let her in.
 They made their way to the kitchen in silence.
 Sonia wanted to make some tea for Angela, but Angela turned her down, insisting on talking first.

 “Are you really okay with this?”
 Angela asked, learning from Ehlo’s ‘getting straight to the point’ method.
 Or it could have been the other way around.

 “What?”
 Sonia asked back, sitting down behind the counter.